Masivesi Dakuwaqa: Rugby union

 Dakuwaqa was born and raised in Wainibuku hart then moved to Nadi district, Fiji and he started his career playing rugby in the local 7's competition on Secala brothers.
 He played for the Tokatoka Westfield Dragons 7's Team. which is a Saunaka, Nadi-based rugby side that has bred a number of key rugby players for the island nation of Fiji. and Dakuwaqa was selected by Ben Ryan in 2015 to represent the Fiji sevens side, making his debut in the 2016 USA Sevens.

 Dakuwaqa returned to rugby union in 2019 playing for Western Force and then signed for Toulon prior to the 2019/20 season.

 Rugby league

 In May 2017 it was announced Dakuwaqa had switched codes to rugby league where he had signed to the Canberra Raiders in the National Rugby League.

+Trivia

+He is noted for being blind in his left eye after an injury related to a rubber band when he was in primary school.
+Since Joining Toulon and later Montpellier and then Biarritz, he has played in both lock positions, all 3 backrow positions, on both wings and in both midfield positions.